ADumbDoor/Swim-Mill-Revamped/README.md

 For a more detailed read on Binary Search, feel free to peruse the [Wikipedia article](https://en.wikipedia.org/wiki/Binary_search_algorithm).

 A Binary Search in Computer Science is an algorithm that splits a list in half, and then checks if the desired element is above or below the current position.
-It then splits that list in half, and repeats the previous step until the element is found.
+It then splits that list in half, and repeats the previous steps until the element is found.
 While this is usually used to traverse an array to find a list element, this formula can also be utilized to find a floating point value.
 This is how we will utilize it.

 Our Dungeon will pick a random value between 0 and the value **MAX_PICK_ANGLE** defined in **dungeon_settings.h**.
 It is then up to our Rogue to guess that value.
 To do this, start by picking a value halfway between 0 and **MAX_PICK_ANGLE**, and put that in the **Rogue**'s **pick** field.
 The dungeon will put a value in **Trap**'s **direction** field to indicate whether the position is above or below the current **pick** value.
 (HINT: I recommend setting the value in **direction** to something like 't' after modifying your **pick** value so that you can tell when the value has changed.
 Otherwise it can be difficult to tell if you need to adjust your position or not.)